 In Diablo II, the evil Baal tries to capture the Worldstone.
 He aims to corrupt it and turn the mortal world into a bastion of Hell.
 He pretty much succeeds.
 Tyrael is forced to destroy the Worldstone to keep Sanctuary from becoming part of Hell.
 Fortunately, destroying the Worldstone removes the seal on humanity's true potential as angel-demon hybrids (Sanctuary itself was created through an angel-demon union).
 Unfortunately, it also makes humanity a target for the fanatically anti-demon angels.

 Diablo III has another, the Crystal Arch, which is the origin of all Angels and their power.
-If it is destroyed, Angeldom will cease to exist.
+If it is destroyed, Angeldom will cease to exist and both Sanctuary and the High Heavens will be cast into darkness forever.
 Diablo is just barely prevented from doing this.